 It took me three years to start making money from this website, but I finally got the website to a point that it was an actual business, making me a reliable income.
 I had built my online business up to a point where working during nap time and bedtime wasn’t cutting it anymore.
 I needed a babysitter and some actual scheduled work time.

 Enter the guilt.
 The working mama guilt.

 I have come to terms with the guilt since that first drop off at a babysitter when Penelope was about 20 months old.
-And thankfully Penelope has always felt very secure with whatever child care I set up for her.
+Thankfully Penelope has always felt very secure with whatever child care I set up for her.
 She has either been with my husband, best friends of mine who have similar aged children, or at preschool and never for more than 4 hours at a time.
 But while there were no screaming meltdowns as I walked away, I still felt guilty.
 I honestly think I felt the most guilty because I enjoyed being away from her.

-Now that we live in South Florida and I have no friends, family, or trusted babysitters to rely on, I work on the weekends and one afternoon during the week.
+Now we live in South Florida and I have no friends, family, or trusted babysitters to rely on.
+I work on the weekends and one afternoon during the week.
 My husband works late one night and then takes off half the day the next day so I can head down to the local public library and get some work done.

 The move has been hard on Penelope and she has been very clingy to me, to the point a couple of times she begged me not to go to work.
 She will cry and tell me that I am her best friend and that Papa is not her best friend and I am her only best friend and please, puh-leeeeezzzeee, don’t go to work!